Skip to content

 </service>

 Our notification code also uses BrazeFirebaseMessagingService to handle open and click action tracking.
 This service must be registered in the AndroidManifest.xml to function correctly.
-Also, remember that Braze prefixes notifications from our system with a unique key to ensure we only render notifications sent from our systems.
+Also, remember that Braze prefixes notifications from our system with a unique key so that we only render notifications sent from our systems.
 You may register additional services separately to render notifications sent from other FCM services.
 See AndroidManifest.xml in the Firebase push sample app.

 Using a fallback Firebase Messaging Service